brink-daniel/brink-daniel.github.io/SSMSExtensionList.md

 ﻿# SSMS Extensions and add-ins

-List of SQL Server Management Studio (SSMS) extensions and add-ins.
-Please let us know, by logging an [issue](https://github.com/brink-daniel/brink-daniel.github.io/issues), if you would like to add your extension to the list, update details in the list or know of any other SSMS extensions.
+This is a curated list of useful extensions and add-ins for SSMS.
+If you would like to have your extension included, update existing details, or know of other SSMS extensions that should be added, please let us know by submitting an [issue](https://github.com/brink-daniel/brink-daniel.github.io/issues).

 | Name                                                         | License    | Open Source |
 | ------------------------------------------------------------ | ---------- | ----------- |